 So what’s the best way of formulating your menu ideas nowadays?
 How can you send your customers’ imaginations soaring to new culinary heights before they’ve even finished making their online reservations?
 Careful, though – if the menu description doesn’t fit what ends up arriving on the plate, it’s a sure-fire recipe for disappointment.

-KTCHNrebel sat down with Sascha Barby, Senior Director Global Culinary Experts at RATIONAL AG, to discuss all things menu-related.
+KTCHNrebel sat down with Sascha Barby, VP Live Customer Experience at RATIONAL AG, to discuss all things menu-related.
 Besides knowing his way around the management perspective, Barby also once ran a restaurant himself, where he had to make pressing decisions about whether “Masque de Porc roulé” would sell well as an appetizer.
 (Yes, that translates as “rolled mask of pork.”
 And yes, that does mean rolls of skin from a pig’s head.
 And yes, they were actually a huge hit.)

 Minimalism – pure food